dmelo/g2m2-pages/blog/15/convert-compressed-disk-image-to-and-from-virtual-machine-virtualbox.md

 the size of the section, 512 in my case.
 It gives the number 62219354112.

-After creating the VDI, you can open VitualBox and create a new VM, with that existing diskt, instead of the default option of creating a new one.
+After creating the VDI, you can open VitualBox and create a new VM, with that existing disk, instead of the default option of creating a new one.
 A special reminder.
 In my case, I'm working with 64-bit machines, it is important to specify that it is a 64-bit OS, while creating the new VM.